-We, the critical care staff, recognize the vital role you as a family member play in the well-being and recovery of our patient ... and your family member.
+The Critical Care staff recognizes the vital role you as a family member plays in the well-being and recovery of our patient and your family member.
 Our staff knows that you too need support, reassurance, and above all, information.

 Visiting hours are designated as follows: